Chung-ying Cheng

-Chung-Ying Cheng (Chinese: 成中英, born November 8, 1935) is a distinguished scholar of Chinese philosophy and Professor in the Department of Philosophy at the University of Hawai'i at Manoa.
+Chung-Ying Cheng (成中英; November 8, 1935 – July 2, 2024) was an American scholar of Chinese philosophy and a professor of philosophy at the University of Hawaiʻi at Mānoa.
 He is considered one of the pioneers who formalized the field of Chinese philosophy in the United States in the 1960s.

 Education and career

-Cheng received his B.A. from National Taiwan University in 1956, his M.A. from University of Washington in 1958, and Ph.D. from Harvard University in 1963.
-He joined the Department of Philosophy at the University of Hawaii at Manoa in 1963.
-He has lectured at numerous prestigious institutions such as Yale University and Oxford University.
-He also served as Chair of Department of Philosophy at National Taiwan University and Director of the Graduate Institute of Philosophy at Taida.
-Currently, he is Visiting Chair Professor in Chinese Philosophy at King's College London, visiting professor at Peking University and Tsinghua University, Distinguished Chair Professor at Renmin University, and Visiting Chair Professor of Humanities at Shanghai Jiaotong University.
+Cheng received his B.A. from National Taiwan University in 1956, his M.A. from University of Washington in 1958, and his Ph.D. from Harvard University in 1963.
+He joined the Department of Philosophy at the University of Hawaiʻi at Mānoa in 1963.
+He had lectured at numerous prestigious institutions such as Yale University and Oxford University.
+He also served as Chair of Department of Philosophy and Director of the Graduate Institute of Philosophy at National Taiwan University.
+Recently, he was Visiting Chair Professor in Chinese Philosophy at King's College London, visiting professor at Peking University and Tsinghua University, Distinguished Chair Professor at Renmin University, and Visiting Chair Professor of Humanities at Shanghai Jiaotong University.

-Cheng's research interests are in the areas of Chinese logic, the I Ching and the origins of Chinese philosophy, Confucian and Neo-Confucian Philosophy, the onto-hermeneutics of Eastern and Western philosophy, and Chan (Zen) philosophy.
-Recently, he has specifically worked on the philosophy of c-management and Confucian Bio-Ethics as they relate to the Chinese tradition, and on how Chinese culture relates to world culture.
+Cheng's research interests were in the areas of Chinese logic, the I Ching and the origins of Chinese philosophy, Confucian and Neo-Confucian Philosophy, the onto-hermeneutics of Eastern and Western philosophy, and Chan (Zen) philosophy.
+Recently, he had specifically worked on the philosophy of c-management and Confucian Bio-Ethics as they relate to the Chinese tradition, and on how Chinese culture relates to world culture.
 He founded the Journal of Chinese Philosophy published by Blackwell Publishers in 1973 and has served as editor-in-chief since then.

+Death

+On July 2, 2024, he died in Honolulu at the age of 88.